Rubina Chhetry

 Rubina Chhetry (रुबिना क्षेत्री; born 26 November 1993) is a Nepali cricketer who plays for the women's national cricket team as a right-arm medium pace bowler.
-She is the former captain of the team appointed in 2012, when she replaced Neri Thapa.
+She is the former captain of the team appointed in 2012, when she replaced Nary Thapa.
 In 2009, she became the first cricketer to take a hat-trick for Nepal in an international match, and in 2019 she took Nepal's first hat-trick in a Women's Twenty20 International (WT20I).

 Early life and education

 Chhetry hails from Kakkarvitta, a neighbourhood of Mechinagar municipality in the district of Jhapa, eastern Nepal.
 She was raised by a single mother, and attended North Point School in Jhapa.
 From early childhood, she was attracted to sports.
 Initially, she played table tennis and volleyball.

 When Chhetry was 12 years old, she first played cricket.
 Near her home, there was a ground where her brother, Pawan Chhetri, her cousin and other boys from their village would play the game.
 She would sit close to the balcony of her home and watch them.
 One day, she accompanied her brother to the ground and joined in.
 At first, she found cricket difficult, as she was the only girl participating.
 She often bowled, but seldom batted.
 Some people in the village complained to her mother, and asked that she not be allowed to play against boys, but her mother and brother always supported her.

 Chhetry and her brother also played cricket at school, and she played volleyball there as well.
 She had difficulty in managing her cricket activities alongside her education and other commitments.
 However, her family inspired her and respected her decisions.
 She was also inspired by her role models Rahul Dravid from India and Brett Lee from Australia.